2024–2025 Florida Citrus Production Guide: Citrus Root Weevils

 Pest management of Diaprepes and, to a lesser extent, other citrus root weevils must begin with control of different life stages, particularly adult weevils, using the following options: (1) foliar sprays for egg and adult suppression, (2) chemical barriers for larval control, and (3) biological control of all subterranean stages with nematodes.
 The application of these control tactics is timed according to monitoring of adult emergence and the onset of leaf flushing in the spring/summer period.
 Any of these tactics should reduce root injury and help sustain root health from grove to grove.
 For many groves, however, pest management might differ according to (1) rootstock susceptibility to soilborne diseases (i.e., Phytophthora spp.) and (2) root stress caused by excessive flooding and poor drainage of sandy loam soils.
 In certain grove situations, a soil fungicide for control of Phytophthora spp. should be advised (see fungicide section below).

-Newly planted resets and groves younger than 5 years old with an established Diaprepes infestation on a susceptible rootstock can decline within 2 years without adult and/or larval control.
+Newly planted resets and groves younger than five years old with an established Diaprepes infestation on a susceptible rootstock can decline within two years without adult and/or larval control.
 A similar grove situation involving a resistant rootstock will have lesser tree decline but will require adult suppression.
 Remember, groves planted on deep, sandy soils will often require no supplemental control and can rely on biological control agents.

 Foliar sprays of different contact (knockdown) insecticides that include petroleum oil to improve residual effect are used to target adult weevils in the tree canopy.
 Although foliar sprays have been used by growers to suppress adults any time of the year, research in central Florida has shown conclusively that root injury is lessened and overall tree health improved when two foliar sprays are used 4 weeks apart during peak summer flush in late May through June, along with an egg sterilant in the last application.
 The purpose of adult suppression with foliar sprays is to limit the number of gravid females and egg deposition, thereby reducing the number of larvae entering the soil.
-An egg sterilant such as Micromite 80WGS has a 6-week residual effect, during which females lay sterile eggs and eggs contacting the leaf surface are nonviable.
+An egg sterilant such as Micromite 80WGS has a six-week residual effect, during which females lay sterile eggs and eggs contacting the leaf surface are nonviable.
 The addition of petroleum oil to the spray mixture affects the bonding characteristics of the substance bonding the egg mass to the leaf.

 Multiple applications of most foliar sprays within a season can incite an abnormal increase in spider mite populations; any pesticide, when used frequently, might cause secondary pest outbreaks or lead to resistance.